RestDB/crudlify/README.md

 ## Run application with express server and mongoDB

-In case you wish to develop an perhaps host the application yourself, you can.
+In case you wish to develop and host the application yourself, you can, follow the recipie below.

 The trick is to create a separate file, e.g. `standalone.js`.
 The code in this file will provide a separate runtime server, of your control, for the app shown above (the `index.js` file).

 Install the [codehooks-mongodb](https://www.npmjs.com/package/codehooks-mongodb) and the other necessary packages to support Express and mongoDB.
+Also make sure thah your app is set up to use the required JavaScript ES6, either by running `npm init es6` or by adding `"type": "module"` in the `package.json` file.

 `npm install codehooks-mongo express body-parser`